-Interest income was less than \$0.1 million for the three months ended September 30, 2021, compared to \$0.1 million for the three months ended September 30, 2020, a decrease of less than \$0.1 million.
-Interest income consists of interest earned on our cash, cash equivalents and short-term investments, if any.
-The decrease was attributable to lower interest rates during the three months ended September 30, 2021.
+Interest income was less than \$0.1 million for the three months ended March 31, 2022 and the three months ended March 31, 2021.
+Interest income consists of interest earned on our cash, cash equivalents and short-term investments.

 Interest expense